nzmichaelwu/stock_announcements_db/README.md

-# project_lau
+# Stock Announcement DB
-Help J Lau to scrape hotcopper and marketindex data
+Created a web scraper and deployed on Azure to scrape data from hotcopper and market index, and store in a postgresql DB